 \subsection{Study Design \& Scalable Pipeline}

-Participants were recorded during separate recording sessions.
+Participants of the WEAR dataset were recorded during separate recording sessions.
 Prior to their first session, participants were handed a recording plan which outlined the study protocol as well informed about any risks of harm, data collection, usage, anonymisation and publication, as well as how to revoke their data usage rights at any point in the future.
-The study design involving human participants was reviewed and approved by the Ethics Council of the University of Siegen (ethics vote AZ 03/2023).
+The study design involving human participants was reviewed and approved by the University of Siegen (reference number: 03/2023 VVT).
 All participants were briefed and provided their written informed consent.

-Each participant was asked to perform 18 workout activities.
-The location and the time of day at which the sessions were performed were not fixed and thus vary across subjects.
-The recording plan suggested participants a two-session setup, i.e. 9 activities per session.
-Nevertheless, participants were allowed to differ from this setup and split the 18 activities across as many (or as few) sessions as they liked.
-This caused the amount of recording sessions to vary across subjects, but also increased the amount of captured variability in weather conditions and/ or recording locations.
+Each participant was asked to perform all 18 workout activities detailed in the recording plan.
+The location and the time of day at which the sessions were performed, were not fixed and thus vary across participants (see Section~B in the supplementary material).
+Participants were suggested to follow a two-session setup, i.e. 9 activities per session.
+Nevertheless, it was allowed to differ from this setup and split the 18 activities across as many (or as few) sessions as participants liked.
+This caused the amount of recording sessions to vary across participants, but also increased the amount of captured variability in weather conditions and recording locations.
 In order to avoid misunderstandings in the execution of the activities, the authors discussed all activities prior to each session and encouraged participants to ask questions during the session if something remained unclear.
 Participants were tasked to perform each activity for roughly 90 seconds.
 As activities varied in their intensity, it was not required to perform activities for 90 seconds straight and participants could include breaks as needed.
-Furthermore, to ensure that each participant was able to perform all workout activities properly, the recording plan detailed how activities could be altered in their execution, for instance so that they required less strength.
+Furthermore, to ensure that each participant was able to perform all workout activities properly, the recording plan detailed how activities could be altered in their execution, for instance so that they required less physical strength.